Master

 Work, Digitalization and Sustainability (5606-521)

-The seminar (2 SWS) addresses current issues related to the transformation of employment and work in the context of the Twin Transformation, i.e. the simultaneous transformation toward a digital and sustainable economy and society.
-Based on discussions of the latest international research, students identify relevant research questions, which they explore in their final seminar paper.
-Overall, students develop an analytical and critical understanding of contemporary developments in the world of work in relation to the Twin Transformation.
+The seminar (2 contact hours per week) addresses current questions concerning the transformation of employment and work in the context of the Twin Transformation – the simultaneous shift towards a digitalized and sustainable economy and society.
+Based on discussions of the current international state of research, students identify relevant research questions, which they will address in their final seminar paper.
+Overall, the seminar enables students to develop an analytical and critical understanding of contemporary developments in the world of work in relation to the Twin Transformation.

 Winter Semester